sfraser-dev/go-bootcamp-again-multimodule/README.md

 - Easier Builds: You can build your entire project with a single command (go build), and Go will automatically resolve all the necessary dependencies.
 - Maintainability: Having a single go.mod file makes it easier to update dependencies and keep your project organized.

-### When to Consider Multiple Modules
+### Reasons for a multiple go.mod files

-There are some specific scenarios where you might want to use multiple modules within a larger project:
+There are some specific scenarios using multiple modules within a larger project:

-- Large-Scale Projects: If your project is exceptionally large and complex, breaking it down into smaller modules can help with organization and maintainability.
+- Large-Scale Projects: If the project is exceptionally large and complex, breaking it down into smaller modules can help with organization and maintainability.
-- Reusable Libraries: If you have a library or component that you intend to use across multiple projects, creating a separate module for it can make it easier to version and share.
+- Reusable Libraries: If there is a library or component that I intend to use across multiple projects, creating a separate module for it can make it easier to version and share.
-- Independent Versioning: If different parts of your project need to be versioned independently, using multiple modules can provide that flexibility.
+- Independent Versioning: If different parts of the project need to be versioned independently, using multiple modules can provide this flexibility.

 Important Considerations:

-- Increased Complexity: Managing multiple modules adds complexity to your project setup and dependency management.
+- Increased Complexity: Managing multiple modules adds complexity to the project setup and dependency management.
-- Potential Conflicts: You need to be careful to avoid dependency conflicts between modules, especially if they rely on different versions of the same package.
+- Potential Conflicts: Need to be careful to avoid dependency conflicts between modules, especially if they rely on different versions of the same package.
-- Module Replacement: If you do use multiple modules and need to reference local copies of certain modules for development, you can use the replace directive in your go.mod files.
+- Module Replacement: If multiple modules used and need to reference local copies of certain modules for development, can use the replace directive in go.mod files.

 Best Practice:

-For most projects, starting with a single go.mod file at the root level is the recommended best practice.
-You can always consider splitting your project into multiple modules later if the need arises.
+For most projects, a single go.mod file at the root level is the recommended best practice.
+Can always consider splitting your project into multiple modules later if the need arises.

-Ask question: "show sample of project with single go.mod in the root".
+### Issues with this multiple go.mod file structure

 I have a lot of redunancy in my project. cards/executable/main.go should be my root level main.go.
 I should get rid of odd_even/executable/main.go, structs/executable/main.go too.
 Having all these requires